 Topic Area Figures Pages

 1) Admissions (only for non-open-admissions schools) 1 and 2 3

-2) Student Enrollment 3, 4 and 5 3 and 4
+2) Student Enrollment 3, 4, 5 and 6 3 and 4

-3) Awards 6 4
+3) Awards 7 4

-4) Charges and Net Price 7 and 8 4 and 5
+4) Charges and Net Price 8 and 9 5

-5) Student Financial Aid 9 and 10 5
+5) Student Financial Aid 10 and 11 5

-6) Military Benefits [No charts applicable]
+6) Military Benefits [Not applicable]

-7) Retention and Graduation Rates 11, 12, 13, 14, 15, 16, 17 and 18 5, 6, 7 and 8
+7) Retention and Graduation Rates 12, 13, 14, 15, 16, 17 and 18 6, 7 and 8

-8) Finance 19 and 20 9
+8) Finance 19 and 20 8

 9) Staff 21 and 22 9

-10) Libraries 23 and 24 10
+10) Libraries 23 and 24 9 and 10

-These figures only appear in customized Data Feedback Reports (DFRs), which are available through Use the Data portal on the IPEDS website.
+^{}These figures only appear in customized Data Feedback Reports (DFRs), which are available through Use the Data portal on the IPEDS website.

 Figure 1.
-Number of first-time undergraduate students who applied, were admitted, and enrolled full and part time: Fall 2019
+Number of first-time undergraduate students who applied, were admitted, and enrolled full and part time: Fall 2021

 NOTE: Admissions data are presented only for institutions that do not have an open admission policy, and apply to first-time, degree/certificate-seeking undergraduate students only.
 For details, see the Methodological Notes.
 N is the number of institutions in the comparison group.
-Medians are not reported for comparison groups with less than three values.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2019-20, Admissions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2021-22, Admissions survey component.

 Figure 2.
-Percent of first-time undergraduate applicants admitted, and percent of admitted students enrolled full and part time: Fall 2019
+Percent of first-time undergraduate applicants admitted, and percent of admitted students enrolled full and part time: Fall 2021